On Affine Homotopy between Language Encoders: Measuring the Alignment of Langauge Encoders

 Similarly, an \emph{\textbf{extended norm}} is a map $\|\cdot\|\colon X \to \overline{\R}_+$ that satisfies the norm axioms.
-In the upcoming sections, we will be considering maps $d$ that do not satisfy the symmetry axiom. \citet{Lawvere2002} notes that symmetry is artificial and unnecessary for many of the main theorems involving metric spaces.
-In such situations, the quantity $d(x,y)$ can be interpreted as the ``cost'' of going from $x$ to $y$.
-Occasionally, we want our distance to capture that it costs more to go from $x$ to $y$ than to return, making asymmetry desirable.
+Moreover, we will consider maps $\hemimetric$ that do not satisfy the symmetry axiom. \citet{Lawvere2002} notes that symmetry is artificial and unnecessary for many of the main theorems involving metric spaces.
+In such situations, the quantity $\hemimetric(x,y)$ can be interpreted as the \emph{cost} of going from $x$ to $y$.
+Occasionally, we want $\hemimetric$ to capture that it costs more to go from $x$ to $y$ than to return, making asymmetry desirable. \begin{definition} A \textbf{hemi-metric}\footnote{A basic example of a hemi-metric space is the pair $(\R, d_\R)$, where $d_\R(x,y) = \max(x-y,0)$.} or Lawvere-metric on a set $X$ is a map $\hemimetric \colon X\to \overline{\R}_+$ such that\looseness=-1 \begin{enumerate}[label=\alph*.,itemsep=0mm,topsep=0pt] \item $\hemimetric(x, x) = 0,\qquad$ \item \(\hemimetric(x, z) \leq \hemimetric(x, y) + \hemimetric(y, z)\qquad\) for all $x, y, z \in X$. \end{enumerate} \end{definition} One of our main contributions is a formalization of measuring how far a language encoder $\enc$ is from the \emph{set} of all possible transformations of another encoder $\encg$---for example, from all affine transformations of $\encg$.
+For this, we \emph{lift} a hemi-metric over elements $x \in X$ to \emph{subsets} of $X$, a crucial for the rest of the paper.\looseness=-1 \begin{restatable}{definition}{hemiProps} Let $(X, \hemimetric)$ be a hemi-metric space.
+For non-empty $E, E' \subset X$, we define